seanbaxter/DirectXShaderCompiler/lib/Target/README.txt

 }

 This can be seen at:
-$ clang t.c -S -o - -mkernel -O0 -emit-llvm | opt -functionattrs -S
+$ clang t.c -S -o - -mkernel -O0 -emit-llvm37 | opt -functionattrs -S

 //===---------------------------------------------------------------------===//